JosephRenzi/JosephRenzi/README.md

 Hello,
- I'm a recent PhD graduate in partial differential equations.
+ I'm a recent PhD graduate in applied mathematics.
  My research focused on developing new techniques for qualitatively describing and solving complex nonlinear PDEs, with applications in fluid dynamics and materials science.
  I have a strong foundation in mathematical modeling, numerical analysis, and scientific computing,